onjara/optic/README.md

 Some use cases for monitors include:
 * Collect stats of your log records
 * Send alert if too many error records detected
+* Take automated action on specific error scenario
-* Debugging aid - output certain records to the console (if not using the Console stream)
+* Debugging aid - e.g. output certain records to the console

 ## Constructing a monitor